 That’s why my posts tend to be eclectic.
 One day I might post about fabric softener.
-Some other day I might post about Trump, or a national park I visited, or something historical.
+Some other day I might post about a national park I visited, or something historical.
 I aim for variety.
 I try to keep my posts unique, just like a unicorn is unique.

 And when my lazy, lame brain can’t come up with anything unique, I steal a unique quote from some unsuspecting celebrity.

 Uniqueness is all a part of change.
 The more change we experience, the more uniqueness we experience.
 This is where you, my followers, come into my brilliant, 14-watt, LED 100-watt equivalent idea.
 You can provide change to my blog by submitting unique things, that I will post for you.

 For instance, if you have a unique question, or a unique idea, or maybe you’re in a unique situation, you can submit it to Chasing Unicorns.
 Or let’s say you’ve had a unique experience, or you recently learned something unique.
 Or whatever the heck it is, as long as it’s unique, you can submit it to this blog.

 I’ll post it for you.
 And I’ll even post a link to your blog, to give you some free advertisement.
 Then the rest of us can look at the “unicorn” you sent me, and make